fprocks/Codesanook.Map/README.md

 - Open a browser and you will find a website on https://localhost:5001

-- Set up a new website have you haven't setup it, use **blog recipe** and use local SQL Server as database.
+- Set up a new website have you haven't setup it, use **blog recipe**
+- Use local SQL Server as database.
+You need to create an empty database in your local SQL Server before setting up a website.
+- Here is an example of SA connection string _"Server=localhost;Database=Codesanook;User Id=sa;Password=your-password"_
+- Set admin username and email to what ever you want.
-- Go to admin panel by nativate to https://localhost:5001/admin
+- Go to admin panel by nativate to https://localhost:5001/admin and log in with your admin's username and password.
+- Tip, you can put **chrome://flags/#allow-insecure-localhost** in Chrome's address bar, enable that setting and relanch Chrome to not show warning message on localhost.
 - On the left-hand side menu, Go to Configuration > Features
 - Search for **Codesanook.Map** and you will find it has not been enable yet.
 - We will be back to enable it later after we have updated our module and our Map part is ready to use.